Back to Podcast Guides

 5. Name the deeper leaving.
 "The thing I may need to leave is not only ___, but also the pattern of ___."

-This matters because leaving the external situation without meeting the internal pattern can simply relocate the same operating system.
-A new job, partner, city, or spiritual practice may become another stage for the same achievement, perfection, or approval loop.
+A new job, partner, city, or spiritual practice can become another stage for the same achievement, perfection, or approval loop if the underlying pattern goes unmet.

-Narrative identity research offers cautious support for why a map like this can help.
-McAdams and McLean describe narrative identity as the evolving life story that gives the past and future some unity and purpose; they also note that themes of agency, exploration, and meaning-making are associated with adaptation, while causal claims need care.6 In plain language: the story you use matters, but it is not magic.
+Narrative identity research offers cautious support for why a map like this helps.
+McAdams and McLean describe narrative identity as the evolving life story that gives the past and future some unity and purpose; they also note that themes of agency, exploration, and meaning-making are associated with adaptation, while causal claims need care.1 The story you use matters.
+It will not do the work for you.

-Ben’s mentor bought him a journal after the rainy-run moment, and journaling became one of the first practices that helped him turn inward rather than only plan forward.7
+Ben's mentor bought him a journal after the rainy-run moment, and journaling became one of the first practices that helped him turn inward rather than only plan forward.

-That distinction is important.
+The distinction between reflection and productivity matters here.
 A journal can become a to-do list with better stationery.
-For this kind of transition, the goal is not more productivity; it is more contact.
+For this kind of transition, the goal is more contact with what is actually happening inside you.

 Try three forms of reflective journaling: